fjoelnr/SkySentinel/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability in the Modular Weather Station for ESP32 project, please do not create a public issue on GitHub.
-Instead, send an email to the project maintainers at [INSERT YOUR EMAIL ADDRESS] with the following information:
+Instead, send an email to the project maintainers at thrudhamar@web.de with the following information:

 * A detailed description of the vulnerability
 * Steps to reproduce the vulnerability